ai/size-limit/README.md

   used in your JS.
 * Add Size Limit to **Travis CI**, **Circle CI**, or another CI system to know if a pull request adds a massive dependency.
+* Size Limit is **modular** to fits different use cases like big JS application with own bundler or small npm libraries with many files.

 <p align="center">
   <img src="./img/example.png" alt="Size Limit CLI" width="738">